CumulusNetworks/docs/content/cumulus-linux-513/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 If you do not receive any accounting packets, check the `/var/log/radius-send-cmd.log` file.

-To see if RADIUS user command accounting is enabled, run the `nv show system aaa radius` command.
+To see if RADIUS user command accounting is `on`, run the `nv show system aaa radius` command.

 ### Send Accounting Records to First Response